R3dpriest/SWI-Calculator/README.md

 - A script that imports the unique string and alters input fields and calculates station.

 v1.1
-- Added solar effeciency + 2 unused options to plug in later
-- Changed both the station and module logic to include the % solar statistics.
-- Included said fields into the import and export function
+Layout:
+- Removed two typo's
+- Added some random style (buttons, etc)
 - Added a grid to make the layout a little better
-- Removed two typo's
-- Added some random style
-- Cleaned and moved some of the code to make it more readable.
+- Added Solarpower fields, and 2 additional unused options.

+Scripts:
+- Changed the logic and math to include solar power.
+- Changed the in- and export function so that it included solarpower (and 2 optional fields)
+- Changed the scripts arround and removed some old script that wasn't needed. (but was left as a option)